 Tax relief is available

-Parents who don’t have LTC insurance and aren’t eligible for Medicaid may be able to deduct caregiving expenses.
-Generally, in order to deduct medical expenses, your parents must itemize deductions and pay for unreimbursed medical expenses — including qualifying LTC expenses — that exceed a certain percentage of adjusted gross income.
+Parents who don’t have LTC insurance and aren’t eligible for Medicaid may be able to deduct financial expenses for caregiving support.
+Generally, for medical expenses to be deducted, your parents must itemize deductions and pay for unreimbursed medical expenses — including qualifying LTC expenses — that exceed a certain percentage of adjusted gross income.

 If you pay for the expenses of a dependent parent, you may qualify for the deduction if requirements are met.
 In addition to daily expenses such as travel and mileage for medical reasons, larger budget items such as doctor-recommended caregiving expenses or home renovations deemed necessary may also be deductible.
 For more information, visit the irs.gov website’s section for caregivers.